alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Mvtosavings action, moves a specified amount of REX into savings bucket.
+Mvtosavings is an action that moves a specic amount of REX into the savings bucket.
 REX savings bucket never matures.
-In order for it to be sold, it has to be moved explicitly out of that bucket.
-Then the moved amount will have the regular maturity period of 4 days starting from the end of the day.
+In order for it to be sold, it has to be moved decidely out of that bucket.
+Then the moved amount will have the regular maturity period of four days starting from the end of the day.

 Parameter Name | Description
 --- | ---